camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/gateway-health-probes.md

 It is based on the health indicators mentioned above.

-In the default configuration, the liveness probe is comprised of the following health indiactors:
+In the default configuration, the liveness probe is comprised of the following health indicators:

 - **Gateway Started** - Checks if the gateway is running (i.e. not currently starting and not yet shut down).
 - **Liveness Gateway Responsive** - Checks if the gateway can handle a request within an ample timeout, but will only report a `DOWN` health status after the underlying health indicator is down for more than 10 minutes.